 The College's institutional assessment process has brought forth a multitude of activities.
-Ongoing training of campus constituents on the Curriculum Manual is an attempt to align student learning outcomes at the course, program, and institutional levels.
-At the department level, program guides are being revisited, capstone courses are being developed, and in some cases, the sequence of courses in a program is being changed as a result of program assessment results.
+The Curriculum Manual provides guidance on the alignment of student learning outcomes at the course, program, and institutional levels.
+At the department level, program guides are being revisited, capstone courses are being developed, and in some cases, sequence of courses in a program is being changed as a result of program assessment results.
 At the class level, course guides are being re-written, syllabus components are being standardized, and teaching methods are continually being improved in order to address various learning styles of students.
-The development and transformation of these assessment-fueled strategies will gradually contribute to an environment conducive for student learning.
+The development and transformation of these assessment-fueled strategies will gradually contribute to a conducive-learning environment where student learning will increasingly flourish.

-"Defining student learning"
+Defining student learning

-Various definitions of "student learning outcome" abound in the assessment literature.
+Various definitions of "student learning outcomes" abound in the assessment literature.
 One author defines it as a set of statements that describe what a student will be able to do with what he or she knows as a result of a set of learning experiences.
 Another author considers it as a measurement of the degree whereby students are learning what educators believe students are learning.
 In the academic area, student learning outcomes assessment measures whether the learning objectives set by faculty in their respective classes or programs are being met.
-In the non-academic area, it is a little bit more complicated since evidence of student learning is indirect and implicit at best.
+In the non-academic area, it is a little bit more complicated since evidence of student learning in indirect and implicit at best.
 In both areas, how to measure student learning outcomes is the greatest challenge in doing assessment.
-Thoughtful consideration of the assessment instruments, tools, and methods must align with the learning that is being measured so that meaningful feedback and results may inform improvements in pedagogy, teaching methods, and other teaching strategies.